stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

 Before you enter **`vim`** for the first time, there are a few things to keep in mind:
+1. Unlike a standard text editor, vim listens for commands when it is first opened.
-1. When you first open vim it will be listening for **hotkeys**.
-These are keys that specify a "command" to vim.
-Be careful not to press keys unintentionally.
+Different commands are called by pressing keys on your keyboard.
+Be careful not to press keys unintentionally!
-1. Vim hotkeys are case sensitive.
-If you accidentally press <kbd>Caps Lock</kbd> you might send a whole bunch of foreign commands and get lost.
+1. Vim commands are case sensitive.
+If you accidentally press <kbd>Caps Lock</kbd> you might send a whole bunch of foreign commands and get lost or stuck.
 1. If you ever get trapped or confused during this section and you can't quit, or anything else _just close your terminal_.
 You can start it up again.
-Also if your file gets messed up, no worries, just `curl` it again.
+If your file gets messed up, no worries, just `curl` it again and start fresh!
-1. How to quit:
+1. How to quit vim:
     1. exit
         - <kbd>Esc</kbd> then `:q` <kbd>Enter</kbd>
     1. save and exit
-        - <kbd>Esc</kbd> then `:wq` <kbd>Enter</kbd>-- most common
+        - <kbd>Esc</kbd> then `:wq` <kbd>Enter</kbd> (this is the most common way to exit vim)
         - <kbd>Esc</kbd> then `ZZ` <kbd>Enter</kbd>
         - <kbd>Esc</kbd> then `:x` <kbd>Enter</kbd>
-    1. exit force w/o saving
+    1. exit without saving (force exit)
         - <kbd>Esc</kbd> then `:q!` <kbd>Enter</kbd>
         - <kbd>Esc</kbd> then `ZQ` <kbd>Enter</kbd>
     1. emergency exit